GregAC/rrs/README.md

 ## rrs-cli

-This crate implements a CLI for the ISS, build and run rrs-clk with a `--help` argument to get full usage instructions.
+This crate implements a CLI for the ISS, build and run rrs-cli with a `--help` argument to get full usage instructions.

 ```sh